The Red String

-Bowne Playground in Flushing, Queens, and Columbus Park in Chinatown, Manhattan.
+Bowne Playground, Flushing, Queens, and Columbus Park, Manhattan.

-The Red String is an augmented reality (AR) art installation designed for multiple public parks in Asian American neighborhoods.
-The installation consists of both physical and digital components reflecting on immigrant experiences, East Asian cultural heritage, and Asian American identity.
-The artwork includes a series of large banners with distinct designs inspired by patterns of Asian red strings, also called Asian knots, a type of folk art symbolizing unity & love.
-The banners will be installed along the fences at both parks, in close proximity to the tables and benches where community members and visitors gather on a daily basis.
+The Red String was an augmented reality (AR) art installation designed for multiple public parks in Asian American neighborhoods.
+The installation consisted of both physical and digital components reflecting on immigrant experiences, East Asian cultural heritage, and Asian American identity.
+The artwork included a series of large banners with distinct designs inspired by patterns of Asian red strings, also called Asian knots, a type of folk art symbolizing unity & love.
+The banners were installed along the fences at Columbus Park in Manhattan and Bowne Playground in Queens, in close proximity to the tables and benches where community members and visitors gather on a daily basis.

 Since the Covid-19 pandemic began in 2020, the Asian American Pacific Islander (AAPI) community has fallen victim to elevated racial bias and violent physical attacks in New York City and nationwide.
 Living in isolation and fear, many Asian American immigrants have sought solace by congregating with peers in neighborhood public parks where they play cards, mahjong, or practice traditional music instruments together.